The Best Movies On Netflix And Hulu To Give You A Boost

 American Graffiti

-This is one of George Lucas’ first movies, and though they were largely unheard of at the time, it features on all-star cast: Richard Dreyfuss, Ron Howard, Cindy Williams, Mackenzie Phillips, Wolfman Jack (as himself), and Harrison Ford.
-The story takes place in 1962, and it’s about a group of friends spending the last night of summer together before they go off to college.
+This is one of George Lucas’ first movies, and though they were largely unheard of at the time, it features an all-star cast, including Richard Dreyfuss, Ron Howard, Cindy Williams, Mackenzie Phillips, Wolfman Jack (as himself), and Harrison Ford.
+The story took place in 1962, and it’s about a group of friends spending the last night of summer together before they go off to college.
 This uplifting movie features a stunning soundtrack that reflects the era, and you can catch all of the good vibes on Hulu.

 The Life Aquatic with Steve Zissou